gmazzamuto/ng2-google-charts/README.md

 The `ready` event is fired when a chart is completely loaded.

-Bind the `chartReady` event in `google-chart` component, like this:
+Bind the `chartReady` event in the `google-chart` component like this:
 ```html
 <google-chart [data]='pieChartOptions' (chartReady)='ready($event)'></google-chart>
 ```

-It returns an event which interface looks like this:
+Your `ready()` function is passed an event whose interface looks like this:
 ```ts
 interface ChartReadyEvent {
   message: string;
 }
 ```

-You can import `ChartReadyEvent` interface in your `.ts` file:
+You can import the `ChartReadyEvent` interface in your `.ts` file:
 ```ts
 import { ChartReadyEvent } from 'ng2-google-charts';
 ```